Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 For more on these kinds of celebrations, see our article on fiestas patronales in Puerto Rico.

-Maví: A Drink
+Maví: A Traditional Drink

 Maví is a fermented drink with roots going back to the Taíno Indians.
-Made from the bark of the “bejuco taíno” vine, this beverage is a Caribbean staple (Places To Go PR).
+Made from the bark of the “bejuco taíno” vine, this beverage is a staple (Places To Go PR).
 The process involves boiling crushed bark, filtering it, adding sugar, and letting it ferment in the sun for three days.
 The result?
 A drink that tastes like root beer with a hint of bitterness.
 It’s not just tasty; it’s also good for digestion and lowering cholesterol.

 DrinkOriginKey IngredientsTaste